ejasquith/kendal-chess-club/INTERVIEWS.md

 # Stakeholder Interviews

+During the planning stage of the project, I thought it would be wise to get some insight from real people who would be a potential part of the site's audience, rather than projecting my own ideas of what users may require from the site.
+The results of these are detailed below.

 ## Interviewee 1: Jonathan Rashleigh, client

-Jonathan Rashleigh is the owner of the club's current site.
+Jonathan Rashleigh is the owner of the club's current site and team captain for the club.
 I interviewed him to get some insight into his visions, ideas, and goals for the site.

 ### As the site owner, what value do you hope to gain from the site?
 What problems or opportunities do you want it to address?